The Legend of Bhagat Singh: Plot

-When Lala Lajpat Rai is beaten (lathi charged) to death by the police while protesting against the Simon Commission, Bhagat, along with Shivram Hari Rajguru, Sukhdev Thapar and Chandra Shekhar Azad, assassinate John P. Saunders (who is mistaken for James A. Scott who ordered Lala Lajpat Rai's beatdown), a British police officer, on 17 December 1928.
-Two days later the incident, they were in disguise to escape from the police who started an identification process with the witnesses of the murder to arrest them.
-Later, in Calcutta, they start to think that their efforts have gone waste and decide to make a plan for an explosion.
-After meeting Jatindra Nath Das who reluctantly agrees, they learn the bomb-making process and check whether it is successful.
-Azad starts to worry whether anything may happen to Bhagat, Bhagatis later consoled by Sukhdev and Azad reluctantly agrees.
-On 8 April 1929, when the British proposed the Trade Disputes and Public Safety Bills, Bhagat, along with Batukeshwar Dutt, initiate a bombing of the Central Legislative Assembly.
-He and Dutt throw the bombs on empty benches due to their intention to avoid causing casualties.
+When Lala Lajpat Rai is beaten to death by the police while protesting against the Simon Commission, Bhagat, along with Shivaram Rajguru, Sukhdev Thapar and Chandra Shekhar Azad, carry out the assassination of a police officer named Saunders.
+Later on in the year 1929, when the British propose the Trade Disputes and Public Safety Bills, Bhagat, along with Batukeshwar Dutt, initiate a bombing at Council House in New Delhi.
+He and Dutt throw the bombs on empty benches thereby not killing anyone.
 They are subsequently arrested and tried publicly.
-Bhagat then gives a speech about his ideas of revolution, stating that he wanted to tell the world about the freedom fighters himself rather than let the British misrepresent them as violent people, citing this as the reason for bombing the assembly.
-Bhagat soon becomes more popular than Gandhi among the Indian populace, in particular the younger generation, laborers, and farmers.
+Bhagat then launches his much publicised ideas of revolution, stating that he wanted to tell the world know about the revolutionaries himself rather than let the British brand them as violent people, citing this as the reason for bombing the assembly.
+Bhagat soon becomes as popular as Gandhi among the masses, especially the younger generation, labourers and farmers.

-In Lahore Central Jail, Bhagat and all of the other fellow prisoners, including Sukhdev and Rajguru, undertake a 116-day hunger strike to improve the conditions of Indian political prisoners.
-On the 63rd day, one of Bhagat's partners Jatin Das, dies of cholera in police custody as he could not bear the disease anymore.
+In Central Jail Lahore, Bhagat and all of the other fellow prisoners, including Thapar and Rajguru, undertake a 63-day hunger strike to improve the conditions of Indian political prisoners.
+However, the police try brutal methods to suppress the hunger strike by canings and forced feedings.
 Meanwhile, Azad, whom the British had repeatedly failed to capture, is ambushed at the Alfred Park in Allahabad on 27 February 1931.
-The police surround the entire park leading to a shootout; refusing to be captured by the British, Azad commits suicide with the last remaining bullet in his Colt pistol (it was a Luger P08 pistol as shown in the film).
+The police surround the entire park leading to a shootout; refusing to be captured by the British, Azad commits suicide with the last remaining bullet in his Colt pistol.

-Fearing the growing popularity of the hunger strike amongst the Indian public nationwide, Lord Irwin (the Viceroy of British India) order the re-opening of the Saunders' murder case, which leads to capital death sentences being imposed on Bhagat, Sukhdev, and Rajguru.
-The Indians hope that Gandhi will use his pact with Irwin as an opportunity to save Bhagat, Sukhdev, and Rajguru's lives.
+Fearing the growing popularity of the hunger strike amongst the people nationwide, Lord Irwin orders the re-opening of the Saunders' murder case, which leads to death sentences being imposed on Bhagat, Thapar and Rajguru.
+The Indians hope that Gandhi will use his pact with Irwin as a bargaining chip to save Bhagat, Thapar and Rajguru's lives.
 Irwin refuses Gandhi's request for their release.
-Gandhi reluctantly agrees to sign a pact that includes the clause: "Release of political prisoners except for the ones involved in violence".
-Bhagat, Sukhdev, and Rajguru are hanged in secrecy on 23rd March 1931 even before their trial on 24th March 1931.
+Gandhi reluctantly agrees to sign a pact which includes the clause: "Release of political prisoners except for the ones involved in violence".
+Bhagat, Thapar and Rajguru are hanged in secrecy on 23 March 1931.